waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 import protobuf from "protobufjs";

-// Create a message structure using Protobuf const ChatMessage = new protobuf.Type("ChatMessage") .add(new protobuf.Field("timestamp", 1, "uint64"))
+// Create a message structure using Protobuf const DataPacket = new protobuf.Type("DataPacket") .add(new protobuf.Field("timestamp", 1, "uint64"))
   .add(new protobuf.Field("sender", 2, "string"))
   .add(new protobuf.Field("message", 3, "string"));